the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - New UBs:
   - Subjugate Survivors (new Search for Survivors replacement, no Happiness bonuses but adds +1 population and +1 Production per 4 population in the city that builds it, and exchanges the free Auxiliary for a free Servus)
   - Victory Column (replaces Monument, +15 EXP to new units, +1 Local Happiness increasing to +2 during wartime)
-  - Crucifixion Fields (standalone, unsellable, kills 1 pop, adds +2 Culture but also adds +2 Unhappiness, awards free Legate, only available in annexed cities and prohibits building Colosseums in those cities)
+  - Crucifixion Fields (new Prison Camp replacement, unsellable, kills 1 pop, adds +2 Culture but also adds +2 Unhappiness, awards free Legate)
 - TODO: Add a Distillery replacement that does not provide the Alcohol luxury (drugs/alcohol should be banned in Legion territory in accordance with the source material) along with at least 2 more UUs and possibly new Prison/Work Camp replacements

 #### Cult of Ignis
 - Armor units gain +1 Movement from their UA.
 - Coal Plants no longer boost Culture.
 - Strategic resources no longer have added Faith yields.
-- Oracles start at +6 Faith, +1 Culture and increase to +8 Faith, +2 Culture with Chemistry, but no longer provide Happiness.
+- Oracles start at +6 Faith, gain +2 Culture after researching Chemistry, and no longer provide Happiness.
 - The Temple is *severely* nerfed; it no longer generates Faith on Turn 1, no longer provides Local Happiness, no longer adds an Administrator slot, and no longer grants an instant Pantheon (which was formerly a guaranteed Turn 1 Religion via free Great Prophet prior to them being nerfed in the base scenario).
 To compensate, it adds +1 Culture/Faith to active Administrators after the player has researched Engineering.
 - Fuel Depots are also nerfed: they only add +1 Culture to Oil tiles.
 - Plantations have been taken from them and given to Deadrock Clan as a Greenhouse replacement (and are nerfed).